Particular/NServiceBus.Bootstrap.WindowsService/README.md

 Self hosting NServiceBus
 ====================

 So NServiceBus comes with a very functional host exe that abstracts much of the hosting complexity.
 Its many features include installation, un-installation and configuring the windows service.
 It provides these features though a reasonable amount of custom code and the use of some powerful libraries like TopShelf.
-Since the NServiceBus Host is a general solution with dependencies there are some drawback associated with using it
+Since the NServiceBus Host is a general solution with dependencies there are some drawback associated with using it.

 ## Nuget